Jour de fête: Production

 The movie was originally filmed in both black-and-white and Thomsoncolor, an early and untried color film process.
 In using both formats, Tati feared that Thomsoncolor might not be practical, a well-founded concern when the firm proved unable to complete the processing.
 A colour version has subsequently been released, with a prologue detailing the failure of the original colour recording and asserting that the new version is in accordance with the director's intentions.
 This version is in fact the work of Sophie Tatischeff, editor and daughter of Jacques Tati, and François Ede, cinematographer, who meticulously edited and restored the film from the original camera negative which had been preserved and stored away for years.
 The optical system device that allowed the restitution of the colors was restored and allowed, more than forty years after the shooting, to produce the original colors of the film.

 Release

 Theatrical

 Over 7 million tickets for Jour de fête had been sold in French cinemas up to 2015, making it one of the top 40 most popular French films of all time.

-Reception
+Critical reception

 On Rotten Tomatoes, the film holds an approval rating of 100% based on 21 reviews, with a weighted average rating of 8.3/10.

+Home release

+There are three versions of the movie available: